0livare/pushup-cli/README.md

 You can place your config file directly in your project so that your whole team can take advantage of it, or in your home directory for your personal use.

+If configs are found both within the project and in your home directory, then both will be used, with precedence given to the project config.

-Placing the config directly in the project is nice because that allows customizing the ticket prefix on a per-project basis.
+Placing a config directly in a project is nice because it allows customizing the ticket prefix on a per-project basis.
 You can also customize config values via the [CLI options](#CLI-Commands) each time you run a command.
-If your team's not using pushup but you need to support multiple projects, (after reminding them they're wasting their valuable time) take a look at the [projects](#Projects) section below.
+If your team is not using pushup but you need to support multiple projects, (after reminding your teammates they're wasting their valuable time) take a look at the [projects](#Projects) section below.

 ### Config file contents